-Through his outstanding work as a forward observer for the 908th FA Bn, Winslow P. Johnson of Boston, Mass. was commissioned a lieutenant and earned the honor of being the first man in the battalion to receive battlefield bars and the fifth in the combat team.
+native of Dorchester, Mass.
+He was recently Bronze Star. awarded the work as a forward observer for the 908th FA Bn, Winslow P. Johnson of Boston, Mass. was commissioned a lieutenant and earned the honor of being the first man in the battalion to receive battlefield bars and the fifth in the combat team.